karate belt order - complete progression from white to black belt

 Why do some karate schools have different colored belts?

 The belt system was only introduced to karate in the early 1900s, adopted from judo.
-Different styles and organizations developed their own color progressions over time.
+Different styles and organizations - including those affiliated with the World Karate Federation - developed their own color progressions over time.

 Summary